Günther Beckstein: Political career

-Beckstein started his political career as the district chairman of the Junge Union Nürnberg-Fürth (1973–1978) and then became vice chairman of the CSU district association Nürnberg-Fürth-Schwabach.
+Beckstein started his political career as the district chairman of the Junge Union Nuremberg-Fürth (1973–1978) and then became vice chairman of the CSU district association Nürnberg-Fürth-Schwabach.
 In 1991, he acceded its chairmanship.

 Beckstein became a member of the Bavarian State Parliament, the Landtag, for the CSU in 1974.
-In 1987 he ran for Oberbürgermeister (Lord Mayor) of his home town Nürnberg, but lost to his opponent Peter Schönlein (SPD).
+In 1987, he ran for Oberbürgermeister (Lord Mayor) of his home town Nuremberg, but lost to his opponent Peter Schönlein (SPD).
 In 1988, Beckstein became State Secretary at the Bavarian Ministry of Interior (Bayerisches Staatsministerium des Innern).
 In 1993, he became the Interior Minister of Bavaria, succeeding Edmund Stoiber.
 In 2001, he was elected to the post of Deputy Minister-President of Bavaria.

 Beckstein won seat in the Bundestag in the 2005 German federal elections but did not take up this position, preferring to stay in state politics.

 After Minister-President Edmund Stoiber had announced on 18 January 2007 to resign from his post in the autumn of 2007, the CSU Landtag fraction came to the arrangement for Beckstein to succeed Stoiber, after a power struggle with Erwin Huber, selecting him with a vast majority.
 On 9 October, the Bavarian Landtag elected him as the new Minister-President by a majority of 122 of the 178 votes cast.

 His rise to the post of Bavarian prime minister was something of a novelty in the state as he is from Franconia—the northern half of Bavaria—and a Protestant.
 Traditionally, though not exclusively, Bavarian prime ministers have been from Altbayern—the south—and Catholics.

 On 1 October 2008, following the Bavarian state elections of 28 September, where his party lost its absolute majority of the seats for the first time in 46 years, Beckstein resigned from his post but remained in office until a new Minister-President was elected on 27 October.

 Beckstein was a CSU delegate to the Federal Convention for the purpose of electing the President of Germany in 2017.